Dual-Exhaust/Stockton-Esports-Bot/Setup.md

 Move into that directory and now we can create our virtual environment.

-> python3 -m venv env
+> python3.7 -m venv env

 This creates the virtual environment and all the files it needs to run.
 To activate the virtual environment:

->source env/bin/activate
+> source env/bin/activate

 You should see **(env)** before user@machine:/file/path